ippontech/blog-usa/posts/hands-on-guide-to-migrating-postgres-with-pglogical-and-aws-dms-part-2.md

 }
 ```

 Notice the `rule-type` - `table-settings` portion of the above example.
 The first 3 JSON "chunks" reference a table selection rule - specifying to the DMS task what tables are in what slot.
 The 4th section, that says `table-settings` is how you specify a LOB setting where truncations are not allowed.
-This setting will override the previously set limited lob mode for just the table specified.
+This setting will override the previously set limited LOB mode for just the table specified.

 Finally, check the option that says you will `start manually` after creation.
 This way we can create all of our tasks, double check all of the settings and table mappings, and then start them all back to back.